AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 But no one answered.
 I saw no one.
 The single word drifted on the air even as I tried to ignore it.
 I stacked the blocks and even they spelled out that one word.
 Nothing else but monster.
 Everywhere was monster.

 And then a voice from no where echoed in the room.
 "Who are you?"
-I turned to look and I saw the largest
+I turned to look and I saw the largest pair of ice blue eyes smiling back at me.
+I shook my head, "Who are you?"

+He shrugged.
+"Can I play with you?"

+"Sure."
+I handed him a block and we started building towers that all spelled out the word monster over and ov

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4Nzc4MjY1OCwtMTUzMDkxOTM1NCw4Nz
+eyJoaXN0b3J5IjpbMTY2OTM2OTMzMSwtMTUzMDkxOTM1NCw4Nz
 I4MjQ3NjQsLTE0ODIyMTc0Myw2NzIyMjAzODcsLTYzOTI5NzY1
 NywtMzYxOTU2MTA1LC0xMzk1Nzg5MDM0LDE3ODg2MDgyMzJdfQ
 ==